By Stephanie Hendries published

-Whether you are looking at a small fire pit with a griddle or a built-in BBQ area, an outdoor kitchen, in its truest sense, can be incorporated into just about any garden space.
+Whether you are looking at a small fire pit with a griddle or a built-in BBQ area, outdoor kitchen ideas can be incorporated into just about any garden space.

 Here are the things to consider when you’re starting to plan your optimum cooking station outdoors.

 1. Where do I start?

 Planning an outdoor kitchen from scratch, without locking down your overall garden layout, can feel like a daunting task.

 However, good design always starts with the basics – so think about how you use your garden.
 Where will the seating area be?
 Outdoor dining ideas should ideally be near the house and facing towards the sun.

 'How and where you are going to eat outside is the most important thing,' advises Karen Rogers from KR Garden Design.
 'For ease keep the cooking area close to the house, but not too close due to the smoke,' she adds.

 2. How do I get the basics right?